dhappy/yggdrasil/README.md

 * [Black Rock City](http://alexlod.com/wp-content/uploads/2011/09/brc.jpeg) is overlaid with [a map designating differential authority](http://dhappy.github.io/yggdrasil/)
 * Modeling of the activities and participants to [optimize for satisfaction](http://hoenir.himinbi.org/2014/04/rationale-for-the-department-of-happiness/)

-## Rules

-1. No use of force
-2. No stealing
-3. Don't tell Robert anything

 ## Teams

 The teams are named after aspects of Norse cosmology: